In his address to the Diet in mid-September, Prime Minister Yoshihiko

 breakthroughs in scientific and remote sensing types of applications

-monitoring as well as the comprehensive
+such as climate and disaster monitoring as well as the comprehensive

 investigation of carbon circulation mechanisms beginning with the